techmyth/techmyth.github.io/content/posts/hytrust-keycontrol-setup.md

 ![Text](/img/2021-03-13_15-56-1024x578.webp#center)

 Select the VM configuration.
-In my case because is a lab setup the demo configuration is selected.
+In my case because is a lab set up the demo configuration is selected.

 #### Note: Not recommended for production environment